Miscellaneous projects, proposals, and sketches

 Solution: cube shape (Mensa means table) and initial shadows that one must search for, as in a puzzle.
 Hiding in the logo are the letters NTM (North Texas Mensa).
 If you give up the search, turn upside down for solution.

 Copyright 1987.
 Jim Watson, PhD.
-Central State University.
-Edmond, Oklahoma.
+University of Central Oklahoma, Edmond, Oklahoma.

 Identity for Sarah Martin